verbb/snipcart/docs/templating/fields.md

 ## Buy Button + Price-Variant Options

-Custom options that each add different amounts to the base product price.
+Custom options that each adjust the base product price.
+Each amount can be positive (increasing product price), negative (reducing product price), or zero (not affecting product price).

 ```twig
 {{ entry.productDetails.getBuyNowButton({